Raicuparta/ow-mod-template/README.md

 #### Adding your mod to the database

 To make your mod show up in the Mod Manager and in [outerwildsmods.com](https://outerwildsmods.com), you need to add it to the database.
-Follow the instructions in the [Outer Wilds Mod Database readme](https://github.com/Raicuparta/ow-mod-db#outer-wilds-mod-database) to learn how to add your mod.
+[Click here to request for your mod to be added to the database](https://github.com/Raicuparta/ow-mod-db/issues/new?assignees=Raicuparta&labels=add-mod&template=add-mod.yml&title=%5BYour+mod+name+here%5D).
+Learn more about the Outer Wilds Mod Database in the [ow-mod-db repository](https://github.com/Raicuparta/ow-mod-db).

 ## Troubleshooting